0x4bd0/randomstringsgenerator/README.md

 # randomstringsgenerator
-This package will generate a random string with params
+This package will generate a random string with params, for example you can use this package to generate passwords.

 # Getting started :
  ``` npm i randomstringsgenerator ```